 Etymology: Old English hop.
 It is doubtful whether all the senses belong originally to one word.

-The names of many locations are derived indirectly from those two Hopes.
+The names of many locations are derived from those two Hopes.

 In the Middle Ages people often took, as their surname, the name of the place where they were born or lived.
 Subsequently, as a result of population movement, many places in the world were named after individuals – be they explorers, colonisers or just migrants – whose ancestors lived in a ‘hop’ or ‘hope’.
-Other Hopes bear testimony to the desires and experiences of those who traveled through those places or settled there.
+Other Hopes bear testimony to the desires and experiences of those who traveled through those places or settled there, as well as to the spread and hegemony of the English language.

 Over time, the meaning of the topographical term, long associated with place names in the UK and Scandinavia, has been obscured in everyday language, so that we now readily associate the notion of expectation with all locations called Hope, irrespective of why they were so named.

-In many ways, All the Hopes of the World can therefore be said to be about identity, roots, exploration, conquest or migration.
+In many respects, All the Hopes of the World can thus be said to be about identity, roots, exploration, conquest or migration.